stoneyrh/gSOAP/gsoap/samples/databinding/README.md

   (non-smart) pointers pointing to the same data).
 Can be safely used after `soap_dup(NULL)` to delete the deep copy.
 Does not delete the object itself.

-When in C++ mode, soapcpp2 tool adds several methods to classes and structs, in addition to adding a default constructor and destructor (when these were not explicitly declared).
+When in C++ mode, soapcpp2 tool adds several methods to classes in addition to adding a default constructor and destructor (when these were not explicitly declared).

-The public methods added to a class/struct `T`:
+The public methods added to a class `T`:

 - `virtual int T::soap_type(void)` returns a unique type ID (`SOAP_TYPE_T`).
   This numeric ID can be used to distinguish base from derived instances.